Common Solar Power Myths

 1. Installing Solar Panels Comes With a Huge Upfront Cost

 Yeah, not necessarily.
-Of course, if you wanted to pay all upfront to get a rooftop solar array installed, then claim the federal solar tax credit for a 30 percent rebate on the cost, and call it a day, you totally could.
+Of course, if you wanted to pay all upfront to get a rooftop solar array installed, then claim the federal solar tax credit, and call it a day, you totally could.
 But, if it makes more sense to get solar financed and installed for as little out-of-pocket cost as possible, and then reallocate the money you’d normally spend on monthly electric bills toward paying down the loan, that’s an option too.
 Zero-down financing is the option most of our customers select.

 To learn more and see if you qualify for BluePower+ Plus, our $0-down financing option, go here.